flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 ![NAV & LOGO and STROBE](../../../assets/a32nx-briefing/overhead-panel/lights/tail-lights.jpg "NAV & LOGO and STROBE"){loading=lazy}

 !!! info ""
-    Currently the FlyByWire A32NX only has two settings for NAV & LOGO lights (2 or OFF / 1 is not available).
+    Currently, the FlyByWire A32NX only has two settings for NAV & LOGO lights (2 or OFF / 1 is not available).

 ### RWY TURN OFF

 This switch turns the runway turn-off lights on and off.

-These lights go off automatically when landing gear is retracted.
+These lights go off automatically when the landing gear is retracted.

 ![RWY TURN OFF Lt](../../../assets/a32nx-briefing/overhead-panel/lights/rwy-turn-off-lights.jpg "RWY TURN OFF Lt"){loading=lazy}